 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.

-This year, we have increased the prescription charge by 20 pence from £8.80 to £9 for each medicine or appliance dispensed.
+This year, we have increased the prescription charge by 15 pence from £9.00 to £9.15 for each medicine or appliance dispensed.
 To ensure that those with the greatest need, and who are not already exempt from the charge, are protected we have frozen the cost of the prescription prepayment certificates (PPC) for another year.
-The 3-month PPC remains at £29.10 and the cost of the annual PPC will stay at £104.
+The 3-month PPC will increase to £29.10 and the cost of the annual PPC will increase to £105.90.
 Taken together, this means prescription charge income is expected to rise broadly in line with inflation.